Soni, Nara: History

 The area of Soni is part of ancient Yamato Province.
 It appears in Nara period texts such as the Kojiki and "Sonui" and the Nihon Shoki as "Soiyama", and the Wamyō Ruijushō as "Uda-gun Nuribe-go."
 It was noted for its Japanese lacquerware production.
 In modern times, most of the native urushi trees have been cut down and replaced by Cryptomeria and hinoki cypress trees, but attempts are being made by volunteers to revive the lacquer production.
 The village of Soni was established on April 1, 1889 with the creation of the modern municipalities system.

 Government

 Soni has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Soni, collectively with the other municipalities of Uda District contributes one member to the Nara Prefectural Assembly.
 In terms of national politics, the town is part of the Nara 3rd district of the lower house of the Diet of Japan.

 Economy

 The main economic activity of Soni is agriculture.
-The area is noted for its spinach.
+The area is noted for its spinach crop, producing roughly 285 tons of spinach annually, utilizing 37 hectares of dedicated farmland.
+This output positions the small mountainous village as the 3rd largest spinach producer in Nara Prefecture and ranks it 39th nationwide out of more than 1,700 municipalities.